almeizaarvin/almeizaarvin/README.md

 # Hello, I'm Arvin! 👋

-I'm a passionate DevOps practitioner with a keen interest in cloud technologies and backend development.
+I'm a passionate Backend practitioner with a keen interest in cloud technologies and infrastructure.
 Welcome to my GitHub profile!

 ## About Me